Rapid Recap: Our locker room is second to none

 EXPANDED ROLES

-Will there be any changes to the wide receiver position, roles or responsibilities under the new scheme, philosophy and approach being implemented by new offensive coordinator Collin Klein?
+Will there be any changes to the wide receiver position, roles or responsibilities under the new scheme, and philosophy being implemented by new offensive coordinator Collin Klein?

-Ward admitted that there would be, and specified it as all of their roles expanding and their involvements within it increasing by a large amount.
+Ward admitted that there would be.
+He specified all of their roles are expanding and their involvements within them are increasing by a large amount.
 That is the most transparency we have heard from a K-State assistant.

 It's not surprising.
-If they are going to be more quarterback-friendly under Klein, it would be the receivers that probably see the most tangible benefit, at least more than the running backs and offensive linemen.
+If they are going to be more quarterback-friendly under Klein, it would be the receivers that probably see the most tangible benefit.

 Whether it is in two-wide receiver, three-wide or four-wide sets, Ward's room is competing for bigger roles.
-But, as has been the case in Manhattan and Ward re-emphasized when speaking to the media on Wednesday, the best players will play the most.
+But, as has been the case in Manhattan and Ward re-emphasized, the best players will play the most.

 YOUNGER GUYS WITH A SPARK